dagster-io/dagster/README.md

 ### Link data to computations

-Dagster’s Asset Manager tracks the data sets and ML models produced by your pipelines, so you can understand how your they were generated and trace issues when they don’t look how you expect.
+Dagster’s Asset Manager tracks the data sets and ML models produced by your pipelines, so you can understand how they were generated and trace issues when they don’t look how you expect.

 ### Build a self-service data platform